Nevenall/foundryvtt-shadowrun6e/README.md

 # A FoundryVTT System Module for Shadowrun 6th World

+**This system is officially abandoned in favor of https://bitbucket.org/rpgframework-cloud/shadowrun6-eden/src/master/**

 This system module implements Shadowrun 6th World​ (edition) for FoundryVTT.

 Although technically a fork of https://github.com/smilligan93/SR5-FoundryVTT this system starts from the groundup.